-Long, wide and deep, the Bay of Pollensa runs from the lighthouse on one end, along the emblematic Pine Walk, past the marina and on to the 1,5 km sandy expanse of golden beach that takes up most of the bay.
+The Bay of Pollensa runs from the lighthouse on one end, along the emblematic Pine Walk, past the marina and on to the 1,5 km sandy expanse of golden beach that takes up most of the bay.
 At the far end, on Llenaire beach, you will see wind and kite surfers painting the sky with their colourful kites.

-The northern coastline of Mallorca is made up of the ragged limestone rock face of the Tramuntana, plunging into the clear blue sea, and peppered with tiny coves and beaches, mostly pebbled, some a short walk from the road, others a hike or sail away, each an adventure to find and explore.
+The northern coastline of Mallorca is made up of the ragged limestone of the Tramuntana, plunging into the clear blue sea, and peppered with tiny coves and beaches, mostly pebbled, some a short walk from the road, others a hike or sail away, each an adventure to find and explore.